shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 #### Procedure

 1. Use a pencil and a round ring to precisely mark two holes in each side of the bottom of the back wall so the tubing can be inserted inside the enclosure.
 2. Cut all the way through the board following the pencil lines.
 The blackboard is soft, so proceed carefully.
 A 44 mm hole saw drill can be useful.
-Be careful not to injury your fingers.
+Be careful not to injure your fingers.
 3. Remove the cuts and trim the rough edges of the black hardboard.
 4. Insert the threaded neck part (3D printed) from the inside, attach the open cap part from outside, and then tighten the cap until the assembly is held firmly to the board.

 **Power holes**

 We also need to connect the LED drivers for optogenetics manipulation; and the Arduino controller to power the setup and deliver the electric shocks and IR illumination.
-We achieved this by designing a custom 3D-printed panel that bridges connections with with male and female IDC wires.
+We achieved this by designing a custom 3D-printed panel that bridges connections with male and female IDC wires.

 ![Bottom-powering-window.PNG](/assets/Images/Bottom-powering-window.PNG)
 ![Ouside_wire_box_cover_bottom.PNG](/assets/Images/Ouside_fixation_frame_bottom.PNG)